stylight/python-paipa/doc/introduction.rst

 Here we will look at a fully featured example which you can run right away.
 This should give you an idea of what the library can provide for you.

-Items can be ingested into the pipeline in various ways and can be grouped by use-case and data-size.
-For the examples we have a fictional case of URLs we need to download and store.
+Items can be ingested into the pipeline in various ways which can be handy depending on use-cases and data-sizes.
+For the examples we have a fictional scenario where we want to download and print some URLs and their contents.
 We'll use 3 threads for downloading and 1 thread for printing the result to stdout.

 **How it works in a nutshell**